Triathlon is a multisport event that consists of swimming, cycling, and running.

 Be realistic about how much time you can commit to training and choose a plan that fits your schedule.

-Once you have considered these factors, you can start to look for training plans.
+Once you have considered these factors, you can start to look for training programs.

 You can also hire a triathlon coach to create a personalized training plan for you.